 COLLABORATIONWe closely cooperate with the researchers from the following institutions:

-- Institute of Intelligent Systems for Automation (ISSIA), National Research Council of Italy (CNR), Italy
+- Institute for Applied Mathematics and Information Technologies "Enrico Magenes" (IMATI), National Research Council of Italy (CNR), Italy

 - Cyber Security Department, Fraunhofer FKIE, Bonn, Germany